 These are artworks with history and not always physically perfect.
 Some works presented here are damaged or inherently fragile.
+Art is sold in as-is condition.
 Known damage has been noted in the detailed description.
 Examples of common damage include: dents, yellowing, pin holes, or tape on the back.
 Pastels on velvet cloth and paper are particularly fragile.
-Please ask questions in advance by sending email to: firstname.lastname@example.org
+Please ask questions in advance by sending email to: email@example.com

 For some works available in multiples (for example: posters, etchings, and books) there may be several copies available – some signed, others not.
 Each item has aged individually – none are identical.
 Other works are unique but part of an extensive series (for example: Dreams, Revival, Lovers).
 Please inquire if you want to see more of something.
 Series names include the following (some pictures may be in more than one series):